 [25] M. Galassi, J. Davies, J. Theiler, and B. Gough, GNU scientific library : Reference Manual, 1.15 ed., no. April.
 2002, p.
 523.

 APPENDIX

 GPi (GPe) Neuron

 The GPi and GPe neurons will be modeled in a nearly identical manner with the exception of their synaptic input currents.
-The equations describing GPi and GPe functionality are listed below in , Equation 2, Equation 3, Equation 4, Equation 5, and Equation 6.
+The equations describing GPi and GPe functionality are listed below in Equations 8 - 13.